oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 The Authorization Server may use a variety of mechanisms to request user authorization, including a push notification to a dedicated app on a mobile phone, or sending a text message with a link to an endpoint where the user can authenticate and authorize an action.

 ## User-Transferred Authorization Data Pattern
 Examples of the user-transferred authorization data pattern includes flows in which the Initiating Device requests the Authorization Server to send authorization data (e.g. a 6 digit authorization code in a text message or e-mail) to the Authorization Device.
 Once the Authorization Device receives the authorization data, the user enters it on the Initiating Device.
-The Initiatng Device presents it back to the Authorization Server for validation before gaining access to the user's resources.
+The Initiating Device presents it back to the Authorization Server for validation before gaining access to the user's resources.
 The figure below shows an example of this flow.

 ~~~ ascii-art